R4DDER5/MFM/alive-scope.md

 - CDL will be providing the printing.
 - vitagen-x.com will be providing the external DNA reports
 - Appropriate secure file storage to be decided
-- Appropriate linux hosting decided
+- Appropriate linux hosting to be decided

 Sign off may be required before for any of the above 3rd party involvement.